IsusRamzy/UseLinuxBTW/README.md

 ## How to Install
 - Download `main.py`
-- Run the file then add the path of the code to the command. something like `python3 main.py code.linuxbtw`
+- Run the file then add the path of the code to the command. something like `python3 main.py mycode.linuxbtw`